LighghtEeloo/clash-from-the-gates-up/doc/3-bit.md

 With Clash data types we'll be able to describe the data that flows inside the wires and components we learned last time.

 This session is meant to be unreadable by itself because it relies heavily on the documents of Clash; however, it's kinda meaningless to absorb information without motivation.
-So feel free to skip and find information latter when needed.
+So feel free to skip and find information later when needed.

 ## Architect.
 Let's use hackage for documentation.